Abdul Rahman Ghassemlou: Books

-"Kurdistan and Kurd" is a book on the history of Kurds and their land written by Ghassemlou and published in 1964 in Slovak, 1965 in English, 1967 in Arabic, 1969 in Polish, and 1973 in Kurdish.
+Ghassemlou wrote a book on the history of Kurds and their land titled "Kurdistan and Kurd".
+It was first published in 1964 in Slovak, 1965 in English, 1967 in Arabic, 1969 in Polish, and 1973 in Kurdish.

 Assassination and funerals

-In 1988, after the war had ended, the Iran government decided to meet with him.
+In 1988, after the war had ended, the Iran government decided to meet with Ghassemlou.
 Several meetings followed in Vienna, on 28 December, 30 December and 20 January 1989.
 Another meeting was set up for 13 July, again in Vienna.

 The Tehran delegation was as before, namely Mohammed Jafar Sahraroudi and Hadji Moustafawi, except that this time there was also a third member: Amir Mansur Bozorgian who was a bodyguard.
 The Kurds also had a three-man delegation: Abdul Rahman Ghassemlou, his aide Abdullah Ghaderi Azar (a member of the PDKI Central Committee) and Fadhil Rassoul, an Iraqi Kurdish university professor who had acted as a mediator.

-The next day, 13 July 1989, in the very room where the negotiation took place, Ghassemlou was killed by three bullets fired at very close range.
+The next day, 13 July 1989, Ghassemlou was killed by three bullets fired at very close range in the same room where the negotiation took place.
 His assistant Ghaderi Azar was hit by eleven bullets and Rassoul by five.
 Hadji Moustafawi succeeded in escaping.
 Mohammad Jafar Sahraroudi received minor injuries and was taken to a hospital, questioned and allowed to go.
 Amir Mansur Bozorgian was released after 24 hours in police custody and took refuge in the Iranian Embassy.

-His deputy, Sadegh Sharafkandi, succeeded Ghassemlou as secretary-general until his assassination on 17 September 1992 in the Mykonos restaurant in Berlin, Germany.
+His deputy, Sadegh Sharafkandi, succeeded Ghassemlou as secretary-general until he was killed in the Mykonos restaurant assassinations on 17 September 1992 in Berlin, Germany.
 Abdullah Ghaderi Azar and Abdul Rahman Ghassemlou were buried on 20 July in Paris at Père Lachaise Cemetery.